rvalusa2108/PySparkExercises/PySpark_Pivot_Unpivot_Exercise.md

 # Creating the Spark Session
 sparkSess = SparkSession.builder.master('local[4]').appName('SparkPivotUnpivot').getOrCreate()
 </code></pre>
-<p>Define the schema for the data set to be loaded into a PySpark dataframe using StructType and StructField classes.</p>
+<p>Define the schema for the data set to be loaded into a PySpark dataframe using StructType and StructField classes and create the dataframe.</p>
 <pre><code># Defining the data schema structure
 schema = StructType([StructField('OlympicYear', IntegerType(), False),
   StructField('Sport', StringType(), False),